GeorgePopiTUD/unsteady2Dmorph/README.md

     <p align="center">
     Lane, K., & Marshall, D. (2010).
 Inverse airfoil design utilizing CST parameterization.
 In <em> 48th AIAA Aerospace Sciences Meeting Including the New Horizons Forum and Aerospace Exposition, 2010</em>. <a href="https://doi.org/10.2514/6.2010-1228">Article link</a>
     </p>
+## Assumptions
+1. The airfoil coordinates of the flap are those downstream of the hinge point

 ## Prerequisites
+**The results were obtained using python 3.11.9**.
 The workflow was only tested on Windows 10.

 ## Folder Structure
 ```